EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 How do I know which products to start with if I have a limited budget?

 Prioritise by proximity and duration.
 Start with a disc on your laptop as the highest-priority device.
-Second, address your router with the Aulterra Whole House USB.
+Second, address your router with a Neutralizer Disc and the Aulterra Whole House USB.
 Third, add a disc to your mobile phone.
 From there, discs on your monitor and Mini Energy Pillows for your workspace complete the full layered setup.

 What is the difference between EMF shielding and EMF neutralisation?

 EMF shielding physically blocks or redirects electromagnetic fields using conductive or reflective materials.
 This approach has limitations: it cannot practically be applied to devices in active use and can create reflection effects that redistribute fields unpredictably.
-EMF neutralisation works by interacting with the electromagnetic field to modify its biological impact rather than blocking it, making it practical for application to devices in daily use.
+EMF neutralisation works by retuning incoherent electromagnetic fields toward a more coherent state, reducing disruptive biological interaction rather than blocking the signal, making it practical for application to devices in daily use.

 Richard Kent